olivepol/DSA2025_birds/README.md

 ---

-# VHS CourseMatcher
+# VHS Course Matcher

-**VHS CourseMatcher** is a web application that helps users interact with the **Volkshochschule Berlin (VHS)** course database in English.
+**VHS Course Matcher** is a web application that helps users interact with the **Volkshochschule Berlin (VHS)** course database in English.
 It helps users discover and match with courses based on their interests, budget, and identity preferences, while also aligning with the platform's goals—like filling under-enrolled or sponsored courses and promoting diversity in course participation.

 [Live Demo](https://dsabirds.pythonanywhere.com)